-- Authentication of the Security IC - Loader dedicated for usage in secured environment only - Loader dedicated for usage by authorized users only. - Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP, AUG and ANSSI notes.
-They are all properly identified in the text typeset as indicated here and here.
+- Authentication of the Security IC - Loader dedicated for usage in secured environment only - Loader dedicated for usage by authorized users only. - Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP and AUG.
+They are all properly identified in the text typeset as indicated here or here.
 The original text of the PP is repeated as scarcely as possible in this document for reading convenience.
-All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-CC-PP-0084-2014, AUG1 for Addition #1 of AUG, AUG4 for Addition #4 of AUG, and ANSSI for ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002.
+All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-CC-PP-0084-2014, AUG1 for Addition #1 of AUG, AUG4 for Addition #4 of AUG., and ANSSI for JIL SRFPDCL and ANSSI-CC-CER/F/06.003.